-I believe firmly that education matters are best handled at the local and state levels with parents, school boards and local communities working together to make education decisions for our children.
+I believe firmly that education matters are best handled at the local and state levels, with parents, school boards and local communities working together to make education decisions for our children.

-Spanning the length of the state of Colorado, the 3rd Congressional District is one of the most diverse regions in the nation.
+Comprising roughly half of the state of Colorado, the 3rd Congressional District is one of the most diverse regions in the nation.
 It includes Indian reservations, farming and ranching communities, urban areas, and rural mountain towns.
 Each of these communities has its own unique characteristics and education needs.
-Because of this, I believe firmly that education matters are best handled at the local and state levels with parents, school boards and local communities working together to make education decisions for our children.
+Because of this, I believe firmly that education matters are best handled at the local and state levels.

 - Elementary and Secondary Education Act Reauthorization: The president signed the Every Student Succeeds Act (ESSA) into law on December 15, 2015.
 This law goes a long way towards returning the responsibility for student achievement to states, local school districts, and parents, while maintaining the standards needed to ensure the U.S. remains competition in the global economy.
 The ESSA eliminated more than 65 ineffective and duplicative programs and replaced them with a Local Academic Flexible Grant, which will provide states and school districts the flexibility they need to effectively improve student learning.
 The bill also eliminates the federal government’s ability to coerce states into adopting federal education standards, like Common Core.

 - Rural Schools: The Secure Rural Schools program provides essential funding for rural school districts in Colorado that have been impacted by decreased timber harvesting on U.S. Forest Service lands.
 I have strongly advocated for the Secure Rural Schools program, asking House leadership to secure full funding for the program in the 114th Congress.
 Also, on April 16, 2015, the president signed into law a bill that extended the funding for the Secure Rural Schools program for two years.